hardhats/vista-install-docs/New/InitializeVistA.rst

     ></code></div>

 The next step is to find the IEN of the instance domain.
-This can be done by inquiring about the entry using FileMan and printing the Record Number:
+This can be done by inquiring about the entry using Fileman and printing the Record Number:

 .. raw:: html

     <div class="code"><code>><strong>S DUZ=.5 D Q^DI</strong>

-    VA FileMan 22.2
+    VA Fileman 22.2

     Select OPTION: <strong>5</strong>  INQUIRE TO FILE ENTRIES